 These Hoveyor Jeeps were built in South Bend, Indiana, and typically used for loading baggage at airports (see Airport Jeeps of the 1960s.)
 I would be interested in finding photos of these Jeeps in use at European airports.

-This group of station wagons is ready for loading, and I was puzzled by the flag flying from the mast of the apparently Scandinavian ship, which reads "OW" and looks very much like the Willys-Overland "WO" if seen from the reverse side.
+I was puzzled by the flag flying from the mast of the apparently Scandinavian ship, which reads "OW" and looks very much like the Willys-Overland "WO" if seen from the reverse side.
 Niclas Horney identified it as the flag of Wallenius Lines, a Swedish shipping company that has specialized since the 1950s in transporting vehicles.
 The vessel is the Traviata, and "OW" are the initials of the line's founder, Olof Wallenius.

 For more details on Willys exports, see CJ-3Bs for the World and also What Henry Kaiser Gave Up to Make Jeeps.